 General FL Links

 The ACTFL, American Council on the Teaching of Foreign Languages, has a very useful page, including links to other professional organizations.
 You can find the online ACTFL National Standards Executive Summary as well as the ACTFL Proficiency Guidelines 2012.
-Here are the 2012 ACTFL Revised Proficiency Guidelines for Speaking and Writing are still in place.
-ACTFL position statements including 90% Target Language use in the classroom and maximum class size recommendations.
-Characteristics of Effective Elementary School Foreign Language Programs.
+ACTFL position statements including 90% Target Language use in the classroom, maximum class size recommendations, and many more.

 Foreign Languages Curriculum Review - Holliston Public Schools (alignment of current curriculum practices with state and national standards for PreK-12 students and discussion of best practices in foreign language education).